-With much fanfare does the finance industry, producing eleven times the size of production as a contribution to GDP, now attempts to embark on developing a much-needed new persona.
-For the public as the ultimate triumvirate investor is steadily losing trust in finance, the recent congressional hearings revealing how the public is getting duped left and right.
+With much fanfare, the finance industry, producing eleven times the size of production as a contribution to GDP, now attempts to develop a much-needed new persona.
+For the public, as the ultimate triumvirate investor is steadily losing trust in finance, the recent congressional hearings reveal how the public is getting duped left and right.

 So, when I first read BlackRock’s yearly letter to shareholders and heard CEO Larry Fink in interviews connect the legacy of his dad with the business moving forward, I was impressed.
-Only to be promptly corrected by an experienced asset manager who told me the real reason why financial firms like BlackRock had to change, the institutional investors managing public money told them to.
+Only to be promptly corrected by an experienced asset manager who told me why financial firms like BlackRock had to change: the institutional investors managing public money told them to.

 So, all appears well now.

-Apart from the notion that you cannot consistently outperform an index, as pointed out by Charlie Munger of Berkshire Hathaway, the precept of sustainability upon which all the above new investment theses hinge is simply incompatible with evolution.
+Apart from the notion that you cannot consistently outperform an index, as Charlie Munger of Berkshire Hathaway pointed out, the precept of sustainability upon which all the above new investments hinge is incompatible with evolution.
 For, as cosmologists and evolutionary biologists declare, nothing in our universe is sustainable.
-And a thesis of sustainability cannot accurately trace assets that are at best merely renewable, the capital requirements and growth trajectory of renewal quite different from the make-believe of sustainability.
+A thesis of sustainability cannot accurately trace assets that are, at best, merely renewable; the capital requirements and growth trajectory of renewal are pretty different from the make-believe of sustainability.